open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

     .Build();
 ```

-When we run the application, the `ConsoleExporter` was printing the metrics on
+When we ran the application, the `ConsoleExporter` was printing the metrics on
 console, and the `OtlpExporter` was attempting to send the metrics to
 `http://localhost:9090/api/v1/otlp/v1/metrics`.